Original Article · Originalarbeit

 Objective: This study was designed to determine the effect of different varieties of maca (Lepidium meyenii) on bone structure in ovariectomized (OVX) rats.
 Materials and Methods: 36 female rats were randomly divided into 6 groups: sham and OVX rats treated with vehicle, estradiol (40 µg/kg), black, yellow or red maca (63 mg/ml) for 4 weeks.
 At the end of the treatment, uterine weight, femoral bone and lumbar vertebra histomorphology were assessed.
 Results: Ovariectomy reduced weight, diameter and width of the femoral bone.
 Estradiol, black and red maca treatment reduced the effect of ovariectomy on these variables.
 Histological analyses revealed that estradiol, black and red maca treatments reversed the effect of ovariectomy by increasing the trabecular bone area in the second lumbar vertebra.
 Uterine weight was reduced in OVX rats, and estradiol but neither black nor red maca increased uterine weight.
 Conclusion: Red and black maca have protective effects on bone architecture in OVX rats without showing estrogenic effects on uterine weight.

 Copyright / Drug Dosage / DisclaimerCopyright: All rights reserved.
 No part of this publication may be translated into other languages, reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying, recording, microcopying, or by any information storage and retrieval system, without permission in writing from the publisher.

 Drug Dosage: The authors and the publisher have exerted every effort to ensure that drug selection and dosage set forth in this text are in accord with current recommendations and practice at the time of publication.
-However, in view of ongoing research, changes in goverment regulations, and the constant flow of information relating to drug therapy and drug reactions, the reader is urged to check the package insert for each drug for any changes in indications and dosage and for added warnings and precautions.
+However, in view of ongoing research, changes in government regulations, and the constant flow of information relating to drug therapy and drug reactions, the reader is urged to check the package insert for each drug for any changes in indications and dosage and for added warnings and precautions.
 This is particularly important when the recommended agent is a new and/or infrequently employed drug.

 Disclaimer: The statements, opinions and data contained in this publication are solely those of the individual authors and contributors and not of the publishers and the editor(s).
 The appearance of advertisements or/and product references in the publication is not a warranty, endorsement, or approval of the products or services advertised or of their effectiveness, quality or safety.
 The publisher and the editor(s) disclaim responsibility for any injury to persons or property resulting from any ideas, methods, instructions or products referred to in the content or advertisements.